digital-blueprint/esign-app/README.md

 ```

 ### Design Note
-To enable a uniform design, the activity should be used in a container with a width of at least 768 pixels.
-Under a width of 768 pixels, the activity should occupy 100% of the width of the window to ensure a responsive design.
+To ensure a uniform and responsive design the activity should occupy 100% of the window width when the activity width is less than 768 px.